Goutamee/Ola_Dashboard/README.md

 4. Data Source

+More info on where data come from and how it's structured, source: Kaggle.

 - File: `Bookings.xlsx` → imported into MySQL as the `bookings` table in the `ola` database
 - Records: ~103,024 ride bookings (July 2024, Bengaluru)
 - Fields (20 columns):